-COURSE DESCRIPTION OUTCOME After successfully completing the course, the students will be able to: CO 1 Recall the different methods of wildlife conservation.
+COURSE DESCRIPTION OUTCOME 33.33= After successfully completing the course, the students will be able to: CO 1 Explain the different methods of wildlife conservation.
 CO 2 Describe the natural resources, their management and laws governing environment protection.
-CO 3 Explain the role of useful and harmful insects in human life.
+CHVII OHIHIOHI PROLECTION.
+CO 2 Evoloin the role of useful and harmful innects in human life CO 3 Explain the role of useful and harmful insects in human life.
 CO 4 Identify the different threats to wildlife and man animal conflicts around the local areas.
-CO 5 Compare between different Zoogeographical realms and corelate the habitat with the existing flora and fauna.
-CO 6 Interrelate between different environmental conditions and the fauna found in different zoogeographical areas.
+CO 5 Compare and state the differences between the different Zoogeographical realms and correlate the habitat with the existing flora and fauna. and idula.
+CO 6 Interrelate between different environmental conditions and the fauna 000 interrelate between different environmental conditions and the faulta found in different zoogeographical areas.
+"WIII" CO 7 Demonstrate the skill of estimating COD, BOD, acidity, alkalinity, and $\langle \mathcal{O}, \mathcal{O} \rangle$ phosphates from different water samples.